What the treatment is and why it's prescribed

-Iloprost is a calcium channel blocker, a medicine used to treat high blood pressure (hypertension) and angina (pain in the heart caused when the blood supply to the heart's muscles is restricted).
-Calcium channel blockers work by relaxing your artery wall muscles.
+Iloprost is a prostaglandin, a medicine used to treat high blood pressure (hypertension) and other diseases where blood vessels are constricted.
+Prostaglandins work by relaxing your artery wall muscles.
 This widens your arteries and reduces your blood pressure.

 Iloprost is a man-made form of a substance called prostacyclin which is produced naturally in the body and improves blood flow in people with severe circulatory problems by reducing clumping of the red cells in the blood, which reduces the tendency of the blood to clot helping to prevent or repair damage to blood vessels.